inspiration88/AI-Trading-Bot-By-GPT-4/readme.md

 ## Planed shortterm updates

-1. Based that is built on ChatGPT-4 i would leave open the possibility for people to edit the trading enviroment to train the bot into different strategies
+1. As the bot is built on ChatGPT-4, we encourage community contributions to modify the trading environment, enabling the training of the bot with various strategies.

-2. I would like to reinforce its knowledge by making it learn crypto charts so its being capable of trade any coin with profit
+2. We aim to enhance the bot's knowledge by teaching it to analyze crypto charts, empowering it to trade any coin profitably.

 3. Add more connectors for other exchanges like Okx, Bybit, Kucoin, Kraken, etc.

 ## Goal

 Consistently 10x my trading account using high leverage

+## Donations

+Support our open-source AI Trading Bot project!
+Your donations help us improve & achieve our goal.
+Every bit counts!

+Wallet: BTC - 18Ht4hv6iY1LwToduoRnFAftTSDPnSFD4p ETH/BNB/USDT/BUSD/USDC - 0x570a977847a1b98a2e23cc4CB05E71046d1234DE